osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_PersistedGrant.md

 ## `Get total count of persisted grants for a user`

-Validate whether there are any Authorization Code Persisted Grants for User.
+Validate whether there are any authorization code persisted grants for user.

 ### Request